nihilok/OpenCentralHeating/README.md

 - the IP of the Raspberry Pi controlling the relay for each loop (leave blank if installing on the Pi itself)
 - the number of the GPIO pin controlling the relay of each loop.
 (If same Pi, these must all be different obviously.)

+Heating systems can also be added / setup / updated and removed via the API.

 If you are running the script for a second time, the setup information you provide here will overwrite the previous inputs.
 You can choose '`n`' to skip this step.
 The rest of the installation script should be idempotent, unless stopped halfway through the first time, in which